AFAABP/Lemonade-installer/README.md

 </h1>

-# Lemoande installer made in python only for the Windows paltform
+# Lemonade installer made in python only for the Windows paltform

 ## How to build?